javi-cardenas/dotfiles/README.md

 defaults write com.apple.finder ShowStatusBar -bool true
 ```

-To get the Home folder in the finder, press CMD + SHIFT + H and drag the home folder to the sidebar
+To get to the Home directory in finder, press CMD + SHIFT + H and drag the home directory to the sidebar

+Create a Screenshots directory and make it the default for screenshots (CMD + SHIFT + 5 > Options > Other Location)

 ### ohmyzsh
 https://github.com/ohmyzsh/ohmyzsh/